The Co-Worker’s Guide to Type 1 Diabetes

 Long-acting insulin – which is given once a day.
 Long-acting insulin is a slow release insulin that is given to your body in a span of 24 hours when needed.

 We are not “bringing back” the pager, don’t worry.
 That device that is attached to our clothing is an insulin pump.
 An insulin pump is a device that is connected to the body, either through a tube or wirelessly.
 With the control of a device, you are constantly getting insulin through the pump.
 During meals, we can choose how much insulin to give, and the device is already in our skin and ready to deliver the amount needed.

-Another device that someone with Type 1 might have is a CGM.
-CGM, or continuous glucose monitor, measures glucose levels in real-time throughout the day and night.
-The CGM sensor is inserted under the skin to measure glucose levels in fluid tissue.
+Another device that someone with type 1 might have is a CGM.
+CGM, or continuous glucose monitor, measures blood glucose levels in real-time throughout the day and night.
+The CGM sensor is inserted under the skin to measure blood glucose levels in fluid tissue.
 The senor is connected to a transmitter that sends the information to a display device.
 It is common for many people to have the CGM readings connected to an iPhone or smart watch.

 Beeping and buzzing

 Not to worry!
 The alarm sound that you might hear from time to time is probably coming from an insulin pump or a CGM.
 It could be an alarm indicating a high blood sugar, which would warrant us to give ourselves insulin.
 (That means either preparing a needle and giving an injection or punching into your pump meter.)
-A needle or syringe injection can be inserted in the arm, leg or stomach.
-It could also be an alarm indicating a low blood sugar, which would warrant us to eat a snack to raise our levels.
+A needle or syringe injection can be inserted in the arm, leg, or stomach.
+It could also be an alarm indicating a low blood sugar, which would warrant us to eat a snack to raise our blood glucose levels.